MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

 ## Other considerations when upgrading extensions to Angular 15

-- Sideloading of the shell and extensions should not be affected when working with two branches of shell.
+- Sideloading of the shell and extensions shouldn't be affected when working with two branches of shell.
-- When using copyTarget, be aware of which shell branch you are in.
-Only use this command in the 4.0 branch if the extension you are working with is also upgraded to Angular 15.
+- When using copyTarget, be aware of which shell branch you're in.
+Only use this command in the 4.0 branch if the extension you're working with is also upgraded to Angular 15.
 - If the repo has been upgraded to Angular 15, then use the latest 4.x.0 version of shell libraries.
 Otherwise continue to use the latest 2.x.0 version.

 You can tell if a repo is upgraded by looking at the package.json file.